top of page

 Unfortunately, a Baker’s cyst can carry on for an extended period, especially when it is secondary to an underlying knee problem (like osteoarthritis or ligament damage).
 If a Baker’s cyst ruptures, it will lead to calf pain, swelling and bruising, but the cyst may reduce in size afterwards.

-How do you Treatment For Baker’s cyst?
+How do you treat Baker’s cyst?

 Ultrasound-guided Baker’s cyst aspiration and steroid injection

-If the cyst is large and causing significant symptoms, ultrasound-guided aspiration can be performed.
-At the musculoskeletal ultrasound & and Baker’s Cyst Injection clinic, we will perform an initial knee ultrasound assessment to establish the diagnosis and rule out other possible causes of pain and swelling at the back of the knee.
+If the cyst is large and causing significant symptoms, ultrasound-guided Baker’s cyst aspiration can be performed.
+At the musculoskeletal ultrasound & and Baker’s cyst Injection clinic, we will perform an initial knee ultrasound assessment to establish the diagnosis and rule out other possible causes of pain and swelling at the back of the knee.
 Once we have a definite diagnosis of a Baker’s cyst, and if it is painful and large, it can be aspirated (the fluid is drained from the cyst under ultrasound guidance).
-We also usually inject a mix of steroids and local anesthetic (numbing medicine) to settle the cyst and to reduce the pain and inflammation in the knee at the same time of aspiration.
+We also usually inject a mix of steroids and local anaesthetic (numbing medicine) to settle the cyst and to reduce the pain and inflammation in the knee at the same time of aspiration.

 It is important to highlight that the cyst is usually connected to the knee joint.
 Therefore there is a possibility of recurrence, especially if there is a generalised build-up of fluid in the joint and an underlying cause for this within the knee (for example, knee osteoarthritis or meniscal tear).
 An ultrasound-guided steroid injection to the cyst at the time of the aspiration would help to reduce the chance of cyst recurrence.